kojcinemir/lazywm/README.md

 2. Download and extract the LazyWM package to a permanent folder.
 3. Keep the included `Config` folder beside `lazywm.exe`.
 4. Double-click `lazywm.exe` to launch LazyWM in the background.

-To start LazyWM automatically when you sign in, place a shortcut to `lazywm.exe` in the Windows `shell:startup` folder.

 ## Essential Hotkeys